7shi/dante-la-el/Inferno/MT/compare-en.md

 with the fear that came from sight of her,
 </td></tr>
 <tr><td>ChatGPT-1</td><td align="right">53</td><td>
-with the fear that came from its sight,
+with the fear that came from her sight,
 </td></tr>
 <tr><td>ChatGPT-2</td><td align="right">53</td><td>
 with the fear that came from her sight,
 </td></tr>
 <tr><td>Bard-1</td><td align="right">53</td><td>
-with the fear that came out of her sight
+with the fear that came out of her sight,
 </td></tr>
 <tr><td>Bard-2</td><td align="right">53</td><td>
-With the fear that came out of her face,
+with the fear that came out of her sight,
 </td></tr>
 <tr><td>DeepL</td><td align="right">53</td><td>
 With the fear that went out of her sight,